hgrif/airflow-tutorial/README.md

 For more information on configuration check the sections on [Configuration](https://airflow.incubator.apache.org/configuration.html) and [Security](https://airflow.incubator.apache.org/security.html) of the Airflow documentation.
 Check the [Airflow repository](https://github.com/apache/incubator-airflow/tree/master/scripts) for `upstart` and `systemd` templates.

 ### Tips

-* Python 3 doesn't really seem to be supported by Airflow (especially the operators in `contrib` may break), so go for Python 2.
+* Python 3 doesn't seem to be fully supported by Airflow (especially the operators in `contrib` may break), so go for Python 2 to be on the safe side.
 * Airflow logs extensively, so pick your log folder carefully.
 * Set the timezone of your production machine to UTC: Airflow assumes it's UTC.